 (1) Maturities-Securities available for sale include obligations with various contractual maturity dates some of which are greater than one year.
 The Company considers the securities to be liquid and convertible to cash within 30 days.
-The Company has the ability and intent to liquidate any security that the Company holds to fund operations over the next twelve months if necessary and as such has classified these securities as short-term.

 15. DERIVATIVE INSTRUMENTS AND HEDGING ACTIVITIES